-If the problem is urgent, or you're reporting between 11 pm and 6 am, please call us on.
-Otherwise select the button below to use our online form.
+If the problem is urgent, or you're reporting between 11pm and 6am, please call us on.
+Otherwise, click the button to use our online form.

 We replace aged and damaged water pipes, valves, hydrants and may repair private water service pipes to improve the water supply system.

 We also maintain and upgrade our water reservoirs and pumping stations.

 This work reduces the risk of pipes breaking.
 It also helps maintain the reliability of our water supply and provide good quality drinking water.